tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 .. note::

   *Min Twist* is another important mesh quality parameter.
-A value close to one will produce flat faces, at the cost of bad snapping and addition of surface layers.
+A value close to one will produce flat faces, at the cost of worse snapping and decreased coverage of surface layers.
 A value close to zero allows twisted faces, which may cause numerical issues for solvers.
+  However, snapping and layer addition are improved.
 The default configuration for *Min Twist* uses a medium value for snapping phase and a low value for layer addition phase.